 Subd.
-4. Objections to Guardian Ad Litem's Report or Recommendations.
+6. Objections to Guardian Ad Litem's Report or Recommendations.

-Any party objecting to the content or recommendations of the guardian ad litem may submit a written objection to the report either before or at the hearing at which the report is to be considered.
+Any party may object to the content or recommendations of the guardian ad litem by submitting a written objection either before or at the hearing at which the report is to be considered.
 The objection shall include a statement certifying the content as true based upon personal observation, first-hand knowledge, or information and belief.
 The certified objection shall be supported by a sworn statement of the party's factual basis for the objection and may state other or additional facts on information and belief and argument that the court should consider in making its determinations or orders.
 An objection may also be supported by reports from collateral service providers or assessors.
-Objections to the guardian ad litem's report and recommendations may also be stated on the record as long as the court gives the guardian ad litem a reasonable opportunity to respond to the party's objection.
+Objections to the guardian ad litem's report and recommendations may also be stated on the record, but the court shall give the guardian ad litem a reasonable opportunity to respond to the party's objection.